 It’s important not to view other writers or bloggers as your competition but as partners and colleagues in this industry.
 We’re all in this together and there are plenty of writing jobs for everyone.
 Finding those jobs however, is the hard part.

 Expanding your network can help you find out about openings that are not widely advertised and help you obtain references to help improve your chances of getting hired.

 Search on Job Boards

 If you’re still in the process of building your network and establishing relationships with others in your field, you can always start by applying to openings through job boards.
+(Here’s a list of some places to find freelance writing jobs.)
 It’s important to realize that not all job boards are created equal; especially the ones for freelance writing.